 Established in 1959, the Nine Mile Creek Watershed District was the state's second urban watershed district.
 Despite its name, Nine Mile Creek's main branch travels 15.5 miles from its headwaters to its confluence with the Minnesota River.
 The creek's name comes from the fact that it is nine miles from Fort Snelling following an early cart path that is now Old Shakopee Road.
 The creek winds though the southwestern suburbs of the Twin Cities, with a 50-square mile watershed consisting of a largely developed urban landscape, and encompassing portions of Bloomington, Edina, Minnetonka, Eden Prairie, Hopkins, and Richfield.
-Appointed by the Hennepin County Commissioners, the District is served by five Managers each serving three-year terms.
+Appointed by the Hennepin County Commissioners, each of the District's five Managers serve three-year terms.